DominicF96/svg-to-jsx/README.md

 The tool also generates an `Icon.map.ts` file which contains a map of all the generated components and their categories.
 This file is used as a dictionary of icons, to facilitate showing the icons in Storybook or any other alternative.

 The resulting icons can be used in combination with the provided `component/Icon` component, which is a wrapper around the generated icons.

+### Unsupported Attributes

+Some attributes are yet to be supported with SVGtoJSX, having SVGs with those attributes will cause warnings and need manual fixes.

+- SVGtoJSX is meant to work with outline icons, not filled ones.
+The SVGs shouldn't use `fill` but `stroke` and `strokeWidth` instead
+- SVG shouldn't use `style`, but if it's required, the JSX will have to be adjusted manually

 ## Configurations